leikind/cryppo_ex/README.md

 ## TODO

 * RSA signatures
-* switch to the upstream of yamerl, maybe from HEX.pm and not github
 * Command line interface like for Cryppo.js
 * Add functions which list (1) available encryption strategies (2) available key derivation strategies
 * check the compatibility with yaml with binaries from ruby, there can be a problem with the tag